Cheapest Way to Ship Pet Food

 Frequently Asked Questions

-If you're running a pet food subscription business, flat rate shipping simplifies pricing — you charge a fixed shipping cost that matches the flat rate price.
+If you're running a pet food subscription business, flat rate shipping simplifies pricing, you charge a fixed shipping cost that matches the flat rate price.
 For orders exceeding Flat Rate box dimensions, negotiate commercial rates with FedEx or UPS, which offer 20-30% discounts for consistent weekly volume.
 Building shipping costs into the product price also simplifies the checkout experience for subscribers.
+When recurring batches go out the same day each week, The Workbench lets you bulk import the orders, rate-shop them, and batch-print hundreds of labels in one pass instead of clicking through them one at a time.

 Ship Pet Food for Less